Do you know the Maltese life expectancy?

 This blog is a catharsis for me.
 How do others do it?
 Why is euthanasia okay for beloved pets but not for beloved human family members?

-I look forward to your opinions.
+I look forward to your opinions about Maltese life expectancy.